JohnMurray/learn-scala-worksheets/README.md

 `src/main/scala/worksheet/0_0_Basics.sc`) and click the green play button directly above the file-window (not the same as the play/run button for the project).

+## Running the Future / Akka Examples

+If you make it to the end of the worksheets, you'll notice that there is a seperate directory containing examples of Scala Futures and Akka Actors.
+These cannot (or more likely should not) be run within the context of the worksheets.
+That being said, you can easily run these by using the `run` command in the root directory (`./run`) or by entering the sbt console and issuing the `run` command:

+    $learn-scala-worksheets $> sbt

+    # starting sbt console . . .
+    sbt > run

+Using the `run` script in the root directory will invoke SBT which has a pretty decent start-up-time.
+To avoid that, you are better off using the `sbt` command to enter into the interactive console.
+Note that when you are in the interactive console, you don't need to issue any type of recompile command as SBT will already see that files have changed and re-compile when you type `run`.

   [1]: http://www.jetbrains.com/idea/free_java_ide.html